Differences between Wind and Seismic Loading

 Other

 Wind loading very rarely leads to structural collapse of buildings.
-Seismic loading is usually a bigger concern.
+Seismic loading is usually a bigger concern and typically governs the design of most buildings in moderate- to high seismic regions.

 SIMILAR ARTICLES